Candler Building (New York City): 1990s to present

 EPIC Real Estate acquired the building from the Paramount Group in 2012, and Landesbank Baden-Württemberg provided a $150 million loan for the building at that time.
 In late 2017, EPIC Real Estate refinanced the building $150 million loan from M&T Bank.
 The McDonald's closed in June 2020 after being replaced by another location nearby.
 Yellowstone Real Estate Investments took over M&T's note in November 2021.
 Four months later, in March 2022, Yellowstone acquired the Candler Building in lieu of foreclosure; at the time, the building was worth $161.1 million.
 In early 2023, amid an increase in the number of people within the city who sought asylum in the United States, the Candler Building's commercial space became a 250-bed shelter for asylum seekers.
 The following year, Yellowstone filed plans to convert the Candler Building into a 265-room hotel; by then, many of the office floors had been vacant for several years.
-The commercial space was converted to Tm:rw, a technologically advanced retail space, in July 2025.
+The commercial space was converted to Tm:rw, a retail space for advanced technologies, in July 2025.
+Yellowstone changed its plans the next month, which called for converting the upper stories into 192 apartments across 190,000 ft2.